1968–69 Princeton Tigers men's basketball team

 Both John Hummer and Geoff Petrie were selected to the All-Ivy League first team.
 Petrie, who led the conference in scoring with a 23.9 average in conference games, was also an All-East selection.
-Thomforde was selected in the 1969 NBA Draft by the New York Knicks with the 96th overall selection in the 7th round.
+Thomforde was selected in the 1969 NBA draft by the New York Knicks with the 96th overall selection in the 7th round.
 Hummer led the conference in field goal percentage with 55.4%.
-Petrie and Hummer would become the only Tiger teammates to both be drafted in the first round of the NBA Draft (in the same draft no less) when they were selected eighth and fifteenth overall in the 1970 NBA Draft by the Portland Trail Blazers and the Buffalo Braves.
+Petrie and Hummer would become the only Tiger teammates to both be drafted in the first round of the NBA draft (in the same draft no less) when they were selected eighth and fifteenth overall in the 1970 NBA draft by the Portland Trail Blazers and the Buffalo Braves.
 The two were part of a trio of 1970 NBA first-round draftees from the Ivy League that included number thirteen selection Jim McMillian of Columbia.
 Hummer was the first NBA draft pick by the expansion Buffalo Braves.
 Petrie would share the 1971 NBA Rookie of the Year Award with Dave Cowens.

-Brian Taylor was selected in the 1972 NBA Draft by the Seattle SuperSonics with the 23rd overall selection in the second round while Reggie Bird was selected by the Atlanta Hawks with the 55th overall selection in the fourth round.
+Brian Taylor was selected in the 1972 NBA draft by the Seattle SuperSonics with the 23rd overall selection in the second round while Reggie Bird was selected by the Atlanta Hawks with the 55th overall selection in the fourth round.

-Regular season
+Schedule and results

 The team posted a 19–7 (14–0 Ivy League) record.